Zerengul766/holbertonschool-ai4devs/prompting_debug_assistant/bug_snippets/bug_descriptions.md

 Issue Type: Async/Await misuse.
 Notes: Missing await before fetch() and response.json().
 Also getProductTitles() call missing await in printReport().

-Bug 5 – bug5.py
+Bug 5 – bug5.c
-Intended Behavior: Compute CSV averages and write to new CSV.
+Intended Behavior: Calculate average score from a list of string values and print the result.
-Issue Type: Type mismatch.
+Issue Type: Misuse of data types.
-Notes: CSV values are strings.
-Convert to float() before sum().
-Use with-blocks for file handling.
+Notes: scores array contains strings (char[]), but code adds them directly as numbers.
+Must use atof() to convert strings to double before arithmetic.